Iceland

 优势

-• Very high standard of living and low social inequality
+• Very high standard of living and low inequality in the society

-• Abundant renewable energy (hydropower, 85% of all households are heated with geothermal energy, 100% of the electricity consumption is produced by renewable energy)
+• Abundant renewable energy (hydropower: 85% of all households are heated with geothermal energy, 100% of the electricity is produced from renewable sources)

-• Not a EU country, but highly integrated into the European Union via the Agreement on the European Economic Area and the Schengen Agreement; a NATO-member state
+• Not an EU-country, but highly integrated into the European Union (EU) via the European Economic Area and the Schengen Agreements, a NATO-member state

 不足